phan/phan/.phan/plugins/README.md

 - **PhanPluginLongArray**: `Should use [] instead of array()`
 - **PhanPluginLongArrayList**: `Should use [] instead of list()`

+#### RemoveDebugStatementPlugin.php

+This suggests removing debugging output statements such as `echo`, `print`, `printf`, fwrite(STDERR)`, `var_export()`, inline html, etc.
+This is only useful in applications or libraries that print output in only a few places, as a sanity check that debugging statements are not accidentally left in code.

+- **PhanPluginRemoveDebugEcho**: `Saw output expression/statement in {CODE}`
+- **PhanPluginRemoveDebugCall**: `Saw call to {FUNCTION} for debugging`

+Suppression comments can use the issue name `PhanPluginRemoveDebugAny` to suppress all issue types emitted by this plugin.

 ### 4. Demo plugins:

 These files demonstrate plugins for Phan.